etrotta/kanji_lookup/readme.md

 #### Model used for the embedding
 Not final yet, may still try a few different ones.

-At first I considered an Autoencoder or something akin to OpenAI CLIP's, but couldn't find any that looked like they might work.
+At first I considered looking for an Autoencoder, but couldn't find any that looked like they might work.

-The most promising models in my inexperienced view were ``kha-white/manga-ocr``, which I am currently using, and `google/deplot`, which I may test later if I cannot get good enough results out of `manga-ocr`.

-Currently seems like `manga-ocr` works just fine though.
+The model I ended up using, ``kha-white/manga-ocr``, was one of the few open source models tuned for Japanese text in vision tasks I could find, so I gave it a try and sticked with it after getting results I'm content with.

 #### Vector Database
 Using a vector database at all: About half of the reason why I decided to start this project at all was to get some experience with pytorch, transformers and vector databases

-Specifically using `Qdrant`: Free, open source, easy to setup locally, the API looks nicer than other options, free cloud tier.
+Specifically using `Qdrant`: Free, open source, easy to setup locally, the API looks nicer than other options I considered, free cloud tier.

-#### Distance Metric
-I'm using `cosine similarity` just because it is the one I had heard about in the context of vector search before.
-Literally just that.

-I might test the other types and compare the results, but did not research in depth.

 ### User specific Tuning / Calibration
 Very experimental and rather rough/simplistic,